LambdaGaming/Universal-Srcds-Launcher/README.md

 - The `+r_hunkalloclightmaps` parameter is automatically set to 0
   - Setting this to 0 prevents crashes when loading complex maps.
 Some games have it set to 1 by default.
 - Linux terminal program name
-  - If running on Linux, you can have the server open in the terminal program of your choice by entering the terminal's command name, such as gnome-terminal
+  - If you're on Linux, you can have the server open in the terminal program of your choice by entering the terminal's command name followed by the parameter to execute the built-in command, as well as any other parameters you'd like
+  - Examples: `gnome-terminal --`, `konsole -e`
 - All settings are saved when the program closes and will be automatically set when the program is reopened.

 # Working with more than one server: